 Why Avocado or Olive Oil?

 Research has shown that using vegetable oils including canola oil is bad for our health.
 This is contrary to what we were taught growing up in the "fat-free" era when saturated fats were demonized and trans fats hit the market.
-All I baked with as a teenager was light margerine which was packed with vegetable oils.
+All I baked with as a teenager was light margarine which was packed with vegetable oils.

 Well, when I learned how bad vegetable oils were for our health I discovered avocado oil.
-It's great for baking, making salad dressings, roasting and cooking with.
+It's great for baking, making salad dressings, roasting, and cooking with.
 It has a light neutral flavor and you can find it in bulk in places like Costco and Sam's Club.

 I strongly encourage you to throw out all of your vegetable oils and replace them with these options.
-We also use coconut oil, butter, ghee and algae oil in our kitchen.
+We also use coconut oil, butter, ghee, and algae oil in our kitchen.
 From time to time, we'll use small-batch artisan nut oils like walnut or macadamia oil.

 If you want to read a great book that covers the harmful effects of vegetable oils on our health, I recommend Deep Nutrition by Catherine Shanahan, M.D.
 This book will revolutionize how you think about your health and what you put into your body.

 Baking The Waffles

 These waffles take a little longer to bake than traditional waffles.

 Of course, everyone's waffle iron is just a little bit different.
 We have three different ones and tested this recipe in each one.